JosephToscano1/cse140labs/docs/docs/lab3/part1/index.md

 - A **13-bit comparator** to be used for comparing the calculated value with the expected value.
 - A **2-to-1 multiplexer, MUX-2x13**, which receives two groups of 13-bit inputs and selects one to output depending on the selection signal **S**.

-4. New components that you need to design and insert into the circuit
+4. New components that you need to design and insert into the circuit:
 - You are asked to design the **Error Detection** logic which should output a 1 if an error is detected in either the first or the second phase.
 - You also need to design the **Error Correction** logic which corrects the input word based on the value in **A** at the end of the second phase.